-To log in to your Old Navy Credit Card credit card account, go to the login page on the Synchrony Bank website or mobile app and enter your username and password in the appropriate fields.
-Then, click the “LOG IN” to access your online account.
-If you don’t already have an account, you will need to start by clicking “REGISTER NOW” in order to set up a username and password.
+To log in to your Old Navy Credit Card account, go to the login page on the issuer’s website or mobile app and enter your username and password in the appropriate fields.
+Then, click the “Log in” button to access your online account.
+If you don’t already have an account, you will need to start by clicking on the “Set up online access” button in order to enroll in online banking.

 How to Log in to a Old Navy Credit Card Credit Card Account

 Register your Old Navy Credit Card for online account access.
 Click “Set up online access” and enter your account number, current occupation, and the last four digits of your Social Security number to verify your credit card account.

 Choose your Old Navy Credit Card username and password.
 The username must be between 6 and 30 characters, with no special characters and no spaces.
 The password must contain at least 8 characters and have at least one uppercase letter, one lowercase letter, one number, and one special character.
 The password is case sensitive and may contain special characters.

 Create your security questions.
 Choose the security questions you prefer and provide your personal answers.
 These questions will be used to validate your identity in case you forget your username or password.